 It may well have been a long time, but doing so is crucial to become GDPR compliant.
 You need to take stock of your current data and privacy processes by conducting a comprehensive data audit.
 Look at what data you collect, where and how you collect it, how you store it and above all how you use it.

 Becoming compliant with the GDPR means minimising the data you collect to only what you really need, and introducing more robust privacy policies.
 To do that, you need to know what your current practices are and to identify where you’re lagging.

 Introducing the GDPR into your business won’t be a walk in the park, but it stands as a great opportunity to reinvent your practices to create a better user experience.
 We’ve done exactly that with our brand new website – coming soon! – and we’re ready to bring that expertise to you.

 If you’re just starting to make your business GDPR compliant, we’re here to help.
-Contact Cyber-Duck today to see how we might be able to assist you with your digital transformation.
+Check out our GDPR compliance service now.
+Otherwise, contact Cyber-Duck today to see how we might be able to assist you with your digital transformation.